HackYourFutureBelgium/home/students/asking-for-help.md

 ## On GitHub

+Software developers have found many great ways to collaborate on shared code bases.
+These workflows are different from what you've probably used before, but are super helpful once you get the hang of it.
+We encourage you to ask and answer as many code-related questions as possible directly on GitHub so you can get used to the code-review process _before_ reaching the final project.
+The three main ways for you to discuss code on GitHub will be:

 ### Project Board: `BLOCKED`

 If you are very stuck or confused on an assignment, move your card to the `BLOCKED` column and leave a comment in your issue describing what has you blocked.
 Include screen shots of your debugger, [link(s) to specific line(s) of code](https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet), and a list of things you've already tried.
 A coach, alumni, or classmate will be around soon to help you figure it out.